Autism Spectrum Disorders

 In accordance with the Individuals with Disabilities Education Act (IDEA), all children with disabilities are entitled to receive a free appropriate public education (FAPE) in the least restrictive environment (LRE).
 The school district and the state will share in the cost to place a child in an Approved Private School if the child’s Individualized Education Program (IEP) team determines that the educational needs of the child cannot be met in a general education environment.
 In addition, parents may choose to privately fund the tuition cost of an approved private school.
 While placements are typically within state, children may be placed in an out of state program if an in-state school is not available.

-Devereux offers the following approved private day and residential programs for children and adolescents in Pennsylvania, Massachusetts, New York, Florida and Connecticut:
+Devereux Advanced Behavioral Health offers the following approved private day and residential programs for children and adolescents in Pennsylvania, Massachusetts, New York, Florida and Connecticut:

-Devereux Pennsylvania Children’s Intellectual and Developmental Disabilities, Kanner Learning Center
+Devereux Pennsylvania Children’s Intellectual and Developmental Disabilities, The Learning Center

 Devereux Massachusetts West Meadow Program